 Before diving into the "how," let’s briefly discuss the "why."
 Monitoring database performance is essential for:

-).The SQL Server Profiler is a powerful tool for capturing and analyzing SQL Server events.
-It helps you identify slow queries, deadlocks, and other performance issues.
+SQL Server Profiler is a powerful tool for capturing and analyzing database activity.
+It allows you to trace events, such as query execution, stored procedure calls, and login attempts.

-Dynamic Management Views (DMVs) are SQL Server system views that provide detailed insights into server and database performance.
-You can query DMVs directly in SSMS to gather performance data.
+Dynamic Management Views (DMVs) are system views that provide detailed information about the health and performance of your SQL Server instance.
+You can query DMVs directly to gain insights into various aspects of database performance.

 SELECT TOP 10